-The pharmacy directory lists our network pharmacies.
+The Pharmacy Directory (LifeWorksAdvantage.com) lists our network pharmacies.
 Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
 You can use the Pharmacy Directory to find the network pharmacy you want to use.
-See Chapter 5, Section 2.4 for information on when you can use pharmacies that are not in the plan's network.
+See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.